Audio Streaming Overview

 Audio Format

-- Channels: Mono (1 channel)
+- Channels: Mono (1 channel) in all cases

-Example media event:
+Example media event (PCMA, recommended):

 {